 At 61, she is a survivor, though she understands only too well that there are no guarantees to the continuity of that condition.
 Every day life throws up another challenge and Collins has grown to understand that there is no option to overcoming those challenges and moving on.
 “You can’t do one thing in this country and survive,” she says.
-Collins salts and dries fish, …..To continue reading, login or subscribe now.
+Collins salts and dries fish, which she then sells to subsidise her household’s income.

 Her business is a decidedly modest enterprise, a small labour-intensive pursuit that is held together by a combination of her own determination and a market that comprises, primarily, a loyal Bourda Market vendor.
 As a businesswoman Collins lives on the edge.

 There are no carefully created business plans and engagements with lending institutions.
 Collins’s salted fish business was born out of the necessity to help meet the needs of her family.

 A mother of eight and a grandmother of 19, Collins has been processing and marketing fish for more than seven years.
 A friend taught her the art and today she makes just enough to ‘fill a hole’ in the tapestry of her family’s needs.
 At the prevailing rate, she will probably never be very far from the periphery.
 The business of salting and drying fish has been a go-to enterprise for persons ranging from medium and small-scale investors to micro enterprises operated by hardened hustlers.
 Collins’s pursuits fit into the smallest category.